v-a-s-a/beagle_imputation/README.md

 Image Credit: Bryan Howie here at the Univeristy of Chicago. <http://home.uchicago.edu/~/bhowie/research.html>

+## Pilot Project :: Imputation in Mexican Americans
+ This imputation pipeline is preliminary and has not been fully tested.
+Our initial dataset consisted of ~1,500 samples and ~400,000 SNPs.
+The reference genome was split into 5mb chunks (ask Jason for script).
+This repo contains a test script for genegate to make sure that everything ran appropriately.

-## Miscellaneous Notes:
+## Parallelization
- This imputation pipeline is preliminary and has not been tested.
-We deceided against prephasing with SHAPEIT2, in order to simplify the overall workflow.
-Instead, we will allow IMPUTE2 to phase our data.

-  All steps with ??? need to have scripts or tools written to perform the function.

-  It is possible that we have to insert a LiftOver step into the workflow in order to convert data from b36 to b37.

-  Have to refine the parallelization scheme.
+ Beagle's uses the Portable Batch System (PBS) for resource management and scheduling.

 ## Preprocessing:
   * Split reference by chromosome
   * Split input data by chromosome
-  * match variant IDs
+  * match variant IDs between reference and directly typed variants

-## Workflow:
+## Workflow Outline (pilot project specific):
   1. Copy reference and raw data to node.
   2. Convert binary PLINK to PED/map.
   3. GTOOL: Convert PLINK files to CHIAMO format.
-  4. ???: make strand orientation file.
-  5. ???: split chromosome files into genomic blocks.
+  5. split chromosome files into genomic blocks.
     - Each chunk will be submitted to 1 of 24 cores on the node.
   6. IMPUTE2: input 1000genomes reference and block file.
-  7. ???: imputation QC.
+  7. Magical imputation QC
-    - Perhaps set an output filter in step 5 to simply ignore low wuality variants.
+    - Standard imputation quality metric is the multi-locus LD calculated in the reference panel.
+This quantity is represented in the info column of the IMPUTE2 snp output file.
   8. GTOOL: convert IMPUTE2 output files to PLINK format.
   9. heritability analyses.